 Business exhibitions/seminars

 If you can spare the time away from your business, attending relevant exhibitions is a very effective method of learning.
-In addition to the collection of stands (which could provide ideas, potential suppliers or customers) there are generally plenty of free seminars and opportunities to network.
+In addition to the collection of stands there are generally plenty of free seminars and opportunities to network.